AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 Before diving into the numbers, here are the three metrics every provider uses:

 - RPM (Requests Per Minute) — The maximum number of API calls you can make in a 60-second window.
-Each call counts as one request regardless of how many tokens it contains.

 - TPM (Tokens Per Minute) — The maximum number of tokens (input + output combined) the API will process for you in a 60-second window.
-This is typically the binding constraint for applications with long prompts or large outputs.

 - RPD (Requests Per Day) — Some providers also cap total daily requests, especially on free tiers.
-Less common on paid tiers.

 Rate Limits by Provider